magento/pwa-studio/packages/upward-spec/README.md

 #### FileResolver shorthand

-Filenames will usually be specified as literals, rather than dynamically resolved out of context.
+Filenames are usually not variable; they will usually be specified as literals, rather than dynamically resolved out of context.
 For readability and convenience, a "shorthand syntax" must be available to imply a FileResolver that loads and parses a UTF-8 encoded file from a string filesystem path.
 Instead of explicitly resolving a filepath as an inline string:

 ```yaml
 query: